0xWoodrowF/0xWoodrowF/README.md

-- 👋 Hi, I’m @0xWoodrowF
+👋 Hi, I’m Woodrow

+What i'm currently messed up into:
-- 👀 I’m interested in ...
+- 👀 A BS Applied Math student
-- 🌱 I’m currently learning ...
+- 🌱 Currently learning Computer simulations
+- 🔭 Interests in simulation, design, and math

 <!---